How tropical are seven- and eight-particle amplitudes?: and the generalised biadjoint scalar amplitude

 \subsection{A note on $\TG{4,8}$}

-For $\TPTC{3,8}$ we obtained a triangulation by using the full cluster algebra, which in this case is finite.
-However, starting at $\G{4,8}$, the cluster algebra is no longer finite, such that we cannot rely on it to obtain a triangulation of the entire totally positive tropical configuration space.
-Therefore our only starting point for potentially triangulating $\TPTC{4,8}$ is the truncated cluster algebra.
+For $\TPTC{3,8}$ we obtained a near-minimal triangulation by using the full $\G{3,8}$ cluster algebra, which in this case is finite.
+However $\G{3,n}$ and $\G{4,n}$ cluster algebras are no longer finite for $n\ge 9$ and $n\ge 8$, respectively.
+Therefore we cannot rely on them to obtain a triangulation of the entire totally positive tropical configuration space.

+A potential alternative starting point is the truncated cluster algebra, in the sense discussed in section \ref{sec:tptg48}, where we also obtained the latter for $\G{4,8}$.
+Based on this result, in this subsection we will apply our general algorithm for eliminating redundant boundaries, and attempt to triangulate $\TPTC{4,8}$.

 Using the fact that any codimension-$1$ face is shared between precisely two clusters, we can first identify the codimension-$1$ faces on the boundary of each of the holes of the truncated cluster fan.
 Using any of the rays surrounding a given hole, we attempt to complete such a face to a simplicial cone, as is illustrated in figure \ref{fig:triangulatingCone}.
 For this, we first look at all possible such cones and then eliminate those that intersect any of the other cones or whose interior intersects a tropical hypersurface.\footnote{Note that using the tropical hypersurface equations obtained from the tropical parameterisation of the Plückers, eq.~\eqref{equ:webParam}, we may check whether any tropical hypersurface intersects the interior of a cone even though solving the equations for the hypersurfaces may not be efficiently possible.} Proceeding like this, we may obtain a valid, non-redundant though not necessarily minimal triangulation of the hole, which in turn may be used as a starting point to obtain the minimal triangulation.